eSports Betting – A Comprehensive Guide and the Best Bookmakers Where You Can Bet on eSports

 Based on data gathered from 3,000 consumers aged 18+, a few inferences can be adduced.
 The average number of hours per week invested by gamers in playing video games is 5.96 hours.
 While 20.1% of all gamers play video games less than an hour a week, the number of those invested for more than twenty hours a week represent 6.9%.
 Moreover, the representatives from the UK appear to be most invested in playing video games with 7.15 hours each week on average.
 Conversely, the representatives from South Korea appear to be least invested in playing video games with an average of 4.42 hours each week.

 As anticipated, the time spent playing games varies across different age groups and is negatively correlated to age progression.
 Respondents aged 18-25 displayed a tendency to be the most willing to spend hours per week playing video games compared to all other age groups.
 They are most likely to invest from 7 to 20 hours from their spare time per week to play video games compared to any other age group.
 The average number of hours per week the generation 18-25 year-old spends in video games amounts to 7.08 hours.
 Interestingly enough, video games appear to be on the radar of individuals of all ages and particularly those aged 60+.
-The average number of hours per week that individuals aged 60+ tend to spend in video games accounts to 4.93 hours and represents the lowest among other age groups.
+The average number of hours per week that individuals aged 60+ tend to spend in video games accounts for 4.93 hours and represents the lowest among other age groups.
 Altogether, gamers of all age groups that normally invest less than an hour per week to play video games constitute 20.1%.

 Referencing back to the study where 3000 consumers aged 18+ were surveyed, there are a few conclusions worth mentioning.
-The representatives from France along with those from Germany and U.K. reported a strong preference for computers (laptops & desktops) when it comes to playing games.
+The representatives from France along with those from Germany and the U.K. reported a strong preference for computers (laptops & desktops) when it comes to playing games.
 They selected the tablet as the least preferable means for playing among the other alternatives.
 In contrast, the representatives from Japan along with those from South Korea and the U.S. reported the mobile phone as the most preferable device to play video games.
 Altogether, the mobile phone along with the computer is the most preferable devices vs. the gaming console followed by the tablet which is the least preferable.
 The results are key to get a better understanding of the nature and relationship between consumers age group and playing device of choice.

 Mobile devices for game playing were greatly favored by 76% of all customers.
 62% of players declare a preference for PC/Mac machines which means that players use both mobile and stationary devices to play.
 Smartphones and tablets are forecasted to steadily establish their dominance on the global games market while more conventional appliances as TV/Console along with VR are expected to reach 26% of the global games market by 2019.